-Upon receiving an HIV-positive diagnosis, it is vital to be linked to appropriate medical care as soon as possible in order to gain the full benefits of early treatment.
-Not only can early linkage to care and initiation of antiretroviral therapy (ART) improve the health outcomes of patients, but it can also help reduce HIV transmission rates.
-For these reasons, it is important that health care providers anticipate and address any barriers in linkage to HIV care for their patients who are newly diagnosed with HIV and/or who have fallen out of care.
+An HIV diagnosis is the first step in accessing treatment.
+Early linkage to care and initiation of antiretroviral therapy (ART) results in improved health outcomes for patients and reduces HIV transmission in the community.
+Therefore, it is vital that patients are effectively linked to care upon receiving an HIV diagnosis.
+Providers should both anticipate and address any barriers in linkage to care for their patients who are newly diagnosed with HIV and/or for those who have fallen out of care.

-The following resources can increase providers’ ability to link HIV positive patients to care in a timely manner.
+The following resources can assist providers in ensuring that patients diagnosed with HIV are linked to care in a timely manner.

 NOTE: This table contains web links external to PCDC.